PeerHoffmann/transcribe_openai_whisper/README.md

 - Text only: `["txt"]`
 - Data analysis: `["txt", "json", "tsv"]`

+**API Efficiency Note**: When using OpenAI API mode, the script makes one optimized API call for the best available format (prioritizing VTT for timing data), then converts locally to other requested formats.
+This provides significant cost savings compared to multiple API calls.

 ### Timeout Configuration
 - **enable_timeout**: `true` - Enable timeout per file, `false` - No timeout (process all files completely)
 - **timeout_seconds**: Duration in seconds when timeout is enabled (default: 600 = 10 minutes)